andrew/ultimate-awesome/README.md

 - [awesome-angr](https://github.com/degrigis/awesome-angr) - A collection of resources/tools and analyses for the angr binary analysis framework.
 - [awesome-ai-tools](https://github.com/eudk/awesome-ai-tools) - 🔴 VERY LARGE AI TOOL LIST! 🔴  Curated list of AI Tools  - Updated 2026.
 - [awesome-reactive-programming](https://github.com/lucamezzalira/awesome-reactive-programming) - A repository for sharing all the resources available on Reactive Programming and Reactive Systems.
+- [awesome_or-tools](https://github.com/or-tools/awesome_or-tools) - A curated list of awesome OR-Tools community resources.
 - [Awesome-Crypto-Trading](https://github.com/SpiralDevelopment/Awesome-Crypto-Trading) - An awesome curated list of resources, software and tools for crypto traders.
 - [awesome-ai-osint](https://github.com/ubikron/awesome-ai-osint) - A list of articles, videos, and tools related to the use of AI for OSINT.
 - [awesome-in-context-rl](https://github.com/dunnolab/awesome-in-context-rl) - Awesome In-Context RL: A curated list of In-Context Reinforcement Learning - - —.
 - [awesome-danish](https://github.com/fnielsen/awesome-danish) - A curated list of awesome resources for Danish language technology.
+- [Awesome-Human-Agent-Collaboration-Interaction-Systems](https://github.com/HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems) - LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey | Awesome Human-Agent Collaboration | Human-AI Collaboration .
 - [awesome-dev-activity-review](https://github.com/junghyeonsu/awesome-dev-activity-review) - 📝 세상의 모든 개발 관련 구직 활동 리뷰 모음.
 - [awesome-saas-directories](https://github.com/mahseema/awesome-saas-directories) - A curated list of top best SaaS directories and platforms to launch and promote your SaaS product .
-- [awesome_or-tools](https://github.com/or-tools/awesome_or-tools) - A curated list of awesome OR-Tools community resources.
 - [awesome-ory](https://github.com/ory/awesome-ory) - A curated collection of examples and solutions created by the Ory Community. .
 - [awesome-affective-computing](https://github.com/AmrMKayid/awesome-affective-computing) - A curated list of awesome affective computing 🤖❤️ papers, software, open-source projects, and resources.
 - [awesome-Autopilot-algorithm](https://github.com/Hardy-Uint/awesome-Autopilot-algorithm) - Some algorithm about self-driving car，mainly including perception algorithm，2D/3D object detection，Semantic segmentation and so on.